EmotionChild/Ellie-Blog/blog/index.md

 tags: [welcome]
 ---

-Welcome to our blog here you can find out dev blogs
+Welcome to our blog here you can find our dev blogs and possibly patch notes in the future

 Thanks for reading!
 EmotionChild